 Does Belize extradite to the US?

 Yes, Belize has an extradition treaty with the United States.
-This means that Belize can extradite people to the United States to face criminal charges if requested by the US government and if the extradition request meets the requirements outlined in the treaty and Belizean law.
+People can be extradited from Belize to the United States if the US government requests it as long as the request meets the requirements outlined in the treaty and Belizean law.

 Does Dubai extradite to the US?